 In the event of an emergency situation as defined in the policy, the Department of Campus Safety or Dean of Students will activate the alert notification protocol and, based on the nature of the emergency, choose the appropriate pre-established message for immediate notification to the University community.

-The Chief of Campus Safety will notify the Senior Director of Safety, Security, and Environmental Compliance, Director of Physical Plant, Director of Marketing and Communications, and the Dean of Students.
-The Director of Physical Plant will notify the VP Business Affairs, who will notify the University President and the remainder of the cabinet.
+The Chief of Campus Safety will notify the Senior Director of Safety, Security, and Environmental Compliance, Assistant VP for Buildings and Grounds, Director of Marketing and Communications, and the Dean of Students.
+The Senior Director of Safety, Security, and Enivornmental Compliance will notify the VP Business Affairs, who will notify the University President and the remainder of the cabinet.

 Once the emergency notification has been activated, all calls requesting information will be forwarded to an information update line at 348-6211.